shuozhixu/HEAM_2025/README.md

 Calculations follow [a previous project](https://github.com/shuozhixu/Modelling_2024).

-## GSFE
+## GSFE surfaces

-Calculate the GSFE at 0 K. Most files are in the `gsfe/` directory in this GitHub repository.
+Calculate the GSFE surfaces at 0 K. Most files are in the `gsfe/` directory in this GitHub repository.
 Upload all of them to a directory, say `gsfe-1/`, on OSCER.

 Locally run the atomsk script, `build_gsfe.sh`, to build the data file.
 Check the order of elements in the data file, then modify line 17 of `lmp_gsfe.in` to ensure that the two orders match.